aninandy-wgt/IdentityServer8/AppConfig.md

 ## 1. Registering a New Client in IdentityServer

-In the IdentityServer Swagger UI, open the **Create Client** endpoint and paste the following JSON payload to register your new application:
+In the IdentityServer Swagger UI, open the **POST/api/clients** endpoint and paste the following JSON payload to register your new application:

 {
   "clientId": "<your-client-id>",   // replace with your own client identifier (e.g., "daaa")